Osoro254Alex/Enumerable/README.md

 # 📖 Enumerable <a name="about-project"></a>

-**VET CLINIC** In this project we will learn how to use a module inside your class.
+**Enumerable** In this project we will learn how to use a module inside your class.
 For this we will create a class MyList and a module MyEnumerable.
 Our module MyEnumerable will implement a subset of the functionality of Enumerable.

 ## 🛠 Built With <a name="built-with"></a>